peterabbott/testing.infrastructure/ARTICLE.md

 ```

 As the example above shows, only the Ubuntu instances have been converged.
-Test Kitchen can take multiple styles of inputs, you could run all tests, tests only against Ubuntu or only specific test suite.
+Test Kitchen can take multiple formats of inputs, you could run all tests, tests only against Ubuntu or only specific test suite.

 ``` bash
 kitchen test  -  run all test suites against all platforms